Skip to main content

 • Class-string middleware requiring constructor args without middlewareFactory

-• Missing explicit route intent on a write method (returns 403 since v0.4.0)
+• Missing explicit route intent on any route (returns 403 — write methods since v0.4.0, GET/OPTIONS since v1.1.0)

-• Registering outside rest_api_init without custom dispatcher
+• Registering outside rest_api_init without custom dispatcher (fails loudly since v1.1.0 instead of silently doing nothing)

 Validation checklist